vizia/vizia-book/src/basic/styling/styling.md

 }
 ```

-External stylesheets can be hot-reloaded using the F5 key while the application is running.
+External stylesheets can be hot-reloaded using the `F5` key while the application is running in debug mode.